JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 <link rel="preload" href="./composeResources/username.composeapp.generated.resources/font/FiraMono-Regular.ttf" as="fetch" type="font/ttf" crossorigin/>
 ```

-### Preload resources with preload API
+### Preload resources using the Compose Multiplatform preload API
 <secondary-label ref="Experimental"/>

-The browser cache stores the raw bytes of preloaded resources that still need to be converted into a format suitable for
+Even if you preloaded the resources in the browser, they are cached as raw bytes that still need to be converted into a
-rendering, such as `FontResource` and `DrawableResource`.
-When the application requests the resource the first time, the
+format suitable for rendering, such as `FontResource` and `DrawableResource`.
+When the application requests the resource
-conversion is done asynchronously, which may again result in flickering.
-To further optimize the experience, Compose resources
+the first time, the conversion is done asynchronously, which may again result in flickering.
+To further optimize the experience,
-have their own implicit cache for higher-level representations of the resources, that can also be preloaded.
+Compose Multiplatform resources have their own internal cache for higher-level representations of the resources, that can also be preloaded.

 Compose Multiplatform %composeEapVersion% introduces an experimental API for preloading font and image resources on
 web targets: `preloadFont()`, `preloadImageBitmap()`, and `preloadImageVector()`.